Oby Ezekwesili

-Obiageli "Oby" Ezekwesili (born 28 April 1963) is a Nigerian economic policy expert, an advocate for transparency, accountability, good governance and human capital development, a humanitarian and an activist.
-She is a former vice president for the World Bank (Africa region), co-founder and founding director of Transparency International, co-founder of the #BringBackOurGirls movement and has served twice as federal Minister in Nigeria.
+Obiageli "Oby" Ezekwesili (born 28 April 1963) is a Nigerian economic policy expert, advocate for transparency, accountability, good governance and human capital development, humanitarian and activist.
+She is a former vice president for the World Bank (Africa region), co-founder and founding director of Transparency International, co-founder of the #BringBackOurGirls movement and has served twice as a federal minister in Nigeria.
 She is also the founder of #FixPolitics Initiative, a research-based citizen-led initiative, the School of Politics Policy and Governance (SPPG), and Human Capital Africa.

 Fondly called "Oby", Ezekwesili is a member of the board of directors of Women Political Leaders, a member of the Fundacao Dom Cabral, and the chairperson of the board of trustees of Ehizua Hub.

-Ezekwesili is also a chartered accountant, public analyst, and senior economic advisor from Anambra state.
+Ezekwesili is also a chartered accountant, public analyst, and senior economic adviser from Anambra State.

 Early life and education

-Ezekwesili was born in Lagos state to Benjamin Ujubuonu, who died in 1988, and Cecilia Nwayiaka Ujubuonu.
+Ezekwesili was born in Lagos State to Benjamin Ujubuonu, who died in 1988, and Cecilia Nwayiaka Ujubuonu.

-Ezekwesili holds a bachelor's degree from the University of Nigeria, Nsukka, master's degree in International Law and Diplomacy from the University of Lagos, and a Master of Public Administration degree from the Harvard Kennedy School at Harvard University.
+Ezekwesili holds a bachelor's degree from the University of Nigeria, Nsukka, master's degree in international law and diplomacy from the University of Lagos, and a Master of Public Administration degree from the Harvard Kennedy School at Harvard University.
 She trained with the firm of Deloitte and Touche and qualified as a chartered accountant.

-Prior to working for the Government of Nigeria, Ezekwesiili worked with Professor Jeffrey Sachs at the Center for International Development at Harvard as the Director of the Harvard-Nigeria Economic Strategy Project.
+Prior to working for the Government of Nigeria, Ezekwesiili worked with Professor Jeffrey Sachs at the Center for International Development at Harvard as the director of the Harvard-Nigeria Economic Strategy Project.

 Career

 Ezekwesili served as Federal Minister of Solid Minerals and later as Federal Minister of Education.
-From May 2007 to May 2012, she served as Vice‑President for Africa at the World Bank.
+From May 2007 to May 2012, she served as vice president for Africa at the World Bank.
 She was succeeded by Makhtar Diop.

 She is a senior fellow at Yale Jackson School of Global Affairs.